SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Acceptance Testing with Robot Framework
 =======================================

 CumulusCI can help automate another important aspect of building packages: acceptance testing.
-It's the process of testing an application from the user's perspective as the final proof that the product meets its requirements.While there are plenty of testing tools, we're partial to Robot Framework, an acceptance testing framework that you can use with and within CumulusCI to create and run automated acceptance tests for your Salesforce projects.
+Acceptance testing is the process of testing an application from the user's perspective as the final proof that the product meets its requirements.While there are plenty of testing tools, we're partial to Robot Framework, an acceptance testing framework that you can use with and within CumulusCI to create and run automated acceptance tests for your Salesforce projects.

-Robot Framework (or just Robot) is a keyword-driven acceptance testing framework. *Keyword-driven* means that users can write test cases in an intuitive, human-readable language made up of high-level, reusable keywords (``Open test browser``, ``Delete records and close browser``) rather than in a programming language.
+`Robot Framework <https://robotframework.org/>`_ (or just Robot) is a keyword-driven acceptance testing framework. `*Keyword-driven* <https://robocorp.com/docs/languages-and-frameworks/robot-framework/keywords>`_ means that users can write test cases in an intuitive, human-readable language made up of high-level, reusable keywords (``Open test browser``, ``Delete records and close browser``) rather than in a programming language.

-For example, in this basic Robot test case that creates a new ``Contact`` record, you can see how straightforward the keyword syntax is.
-Practically anyone can understand ``Salesforce Insert``, ``Salesforce Get``, and ``Should be equal``, even if someone is brand new to test automation.
+For example, in this basic Robot test case that creates a new ``Contact`` record, and then examines the record to confirm that the fields listed are correct, you can see how straightforward the keyword syntax is.
+Even someone brand new to test automation can look at this test and grasp the function of the ``Salesforce Insert``, ``Salesforce Get``, and ``Should be equal`` keywords.

 .. code-block:: robotframework